 *To be provided by authors: With the substrate temperature now at 550 °C, screen capture footage of opening the Zn shutter, turning on the O2 plasma power supply, setting the power to 100 W, and using the cursor to point out that the O2 line is closed.

 Authors: If the O2 plasma power and the O2 flow rate are not controlled by the MBE software, please change the shot descriptions accordingly.
 If they are not controlled by the software, please also note how far apart the power supply and gas flow meter are (i.e., how far the demonstrator would have to move to get from one to the other).
+O2 plasma is not controlled by the software, both the plasma power supply and flow rate controller are in the same cabinet.

 When the template temperature reaches 280 °C, set the O2 plasma power to 400 W. Set the O2 flow to 0.3 sccm to ignite the plasma, and then decrease the flow to 0.25 sccm.
 [1-SCREEN]